 To control the device on the bus, a specific protocol must be followed.
 First, the master initiates a data transfer by establishing a start condition, which is defined by a high-to-low transition on SDA while SCLK remains high.
-This indicates that an address/data stream follows.
+This indicates that an address/data stream will follow.
 All peripherals respond to the start condition and shift the next eight bits (7-bit address + R/W bit).
 The bits are transferred from MSB down to LSB.
 The peripheral that recognizes the transmitted address responds by pulling the data line low during the ninth clock pulse; this is known as an acknowledge bit.
 All other devices withdraw from the bus at this point and maintain an idle condition.
 The idle condition is where the device monitors the SDA and SCLK lines, waiting for the start condition and the correct transmitted address.
 The R/W bit determines the direction of the data.
-Logic 0 on the LSB of the first byte means that the master writes information to the peripheral.
-Logic 1 on the LSB of the first byte means that the master reads information from the peripheral.
+Logic 0 on the LSB of the first byte means the master writes information to the peripheral.
+Logic 1 on the LSB of the first byte means the master reads information from the peripheral.

-The ADV7181B acts as a standard slave device on the bus.
-The data on the SDA pin is eight bits long, supporting the 7-bit addresses plus the R/W bit.
-The ADV7181B has 249 subad-dresses to enable access to the internal registers.
+The ADV7183B acts as a standard slave device on the bus.
+The data on the SDA pin is eight bits long, supporting the 7-bit addresses and the R/W bit.
+The ADV7183B has 249 subaddresses to enable access to the internal registers.
 It therefore interprets the first byte as the device address and the second byte as the starting subaddress.
-The subaddresses auto-increment, allowing data to be written to or read from the starting subaddress.
+The subaddresses auto-increment, which allows data to be written to or read from the starting subaddress.
 A data transfer is always terminated by a stop condition.
 The user can also access any unique subaddress register on a one-by-one basis without updating all the registers.

 Stop and start conditions can be detected at any stage during the data transfer.
 If these conditions are asserted out of sequence with normal read and write operations, they cause an immediate jump to the idle condition.
 During a given SCLK high period, the user should only issue one start condition, one stop condition, or a single stop condition followed by a single start condition.
-If an invalid subaddress is issued by the user, the ADV7181B does not issue an acknowledge and returns to the idle condition.
+If an invalid subaddress is issued by the user, the ADV7183B does not issue an acknowledge and returns to the idle condition.

-If in auto-increment mode the user exceeds the highest subaddress, the following action is taken:
+If the user exceeds the highest subaddress in auto-increment mode, the following occurs:

-- 1. In read mode, the highest subaddress register contents continue to be output until the master device issues a no-acknowledge.
+- In read mode, the highest subaddress register contents continue to be output until the master device issues a no-acknowledge.
 This indicates the end of a read.
-A no-acknowledge condition is when the SDA line is not pulled low on the ninth pulse. - 2.
-In write mode, the data for the invalid byte is not loaded into any subaddress register, a no acknowledge is issued by the ADV7181B, and the part returns to the idle condition.
+A no acknowledge condition is where the SDA line is not pulled low on the ninth pulse. - In write mode, the data for the invalid byte is not loaded into any subaddress register, a no acknowledge is issued by the ADV7183B, and the part returns to the idle condition.

-Figure 39: Read and Write Sequence
+Figure 40.
+Read and Write Sequence